Chapter V · revised 28 April 2026

 Real estate investment LLC with limited partners?

 Choose manager-managed.
-The managing member operates the property; limited partners are passive.
+The managing member operates the property; limited partners stay passive.